luiz0067/testeAngular9/README.md

 Run `ng serve` or `npm rum start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `npm rum start-server` start the server for mocks from api localhost on port 3000.
+Run `npm run start-server` start the server for mocks from api localhost on port 3000.

 ## Build